hashp4/PMAT-Labs-Notes/README.md

 # PMAT Labs Notes by Enzo Saez - @hashp4 🔬

-This repository contains my personal notes and answers to the challenges from the Practical Malware Analysis & Triage course created by <a href="https://github.com/HuskyHacks" @HuskyHacks</a>.
+This repository contains my personal notes and answers to the challenges from the Practical Malware Analysis & Triage course created by [@HuskyHacks](https://github.com/HuskyHacks).
 This is mainly for everyone following the course or just for people interested by the topic.
 Feel free to take a look. (:

 > https://github.com/HuskyHacks/PMAT-labs